lmitelman/vul-manager/README.md

 A companion frontend application built with **Next.js** is available to interact with this API.

+> 🙏🏻 Note: The frontend was built primarily for **demonstration purposes**.
+While functional, it may not reflect production-level frontend practices, as frontend development **is not** my primary area of expertise.

 🔗 **Live App:** [https://vul-manager-frontend.up.railway.app](https://vul-manager-frontend.up.railway.app)
 📁 **Source Code:** [github.com/lmitelman/vul-manager-frontend](https://github.com/lmitelman/vul-manager-frontend)